Digital Health Software

 I’ve been working in health informatics with Prof John Ainsworth at The University of Manchester for over 15 years.

-As well as co-leading the Digital Health Software Team, I co-direct the CAMHS.Digital research unit with Prof Kathryn Abel and co-lead the Connected Health academic theme with Dr Sabine van der Veer.
+I co-direct the CAMHS.Digital research unit with Prof Kathryn Abel and co-lead the Connected Health academic theme with Dr Sabine van der Veer.

 I work across a portfolio of digital health projects, with a focus on digital mental health and learning health systems.
 I was the technical lead on the largest ever NIHR-funded cystic fibrosis trial in the UK, building the CFHealthHub digital platform to support adherence to treatment in adults with cystic fibrosis.

-Charlotte Stockton-Powdrell - Senior Project Manager
+Charlotte Stockton-Powdrell - Information Systems Programme Manager (Operational Lead)

 Email: charlotte.stockton-powdrell@manchester.ac.uk